 - Register your name – Don’t waste time; great ideas get taken quickly.
 Establish your brand, register the domain names, and start your business’ online journey.

 Let’s start with the standard creative methodology that you should follow when naming your business.
 Whether you are a small business, a big one, or a new business, some basic conventions underpin most business name choices.

-A business name is one of your core branding opportunities.
-Its main focus is to highlight the essence of your company in just a handful of words.
+Your business name is one of your core branding opportunities.
+Its primary focus is to highlight the essence of your company in just a handful of words.
 As such, it is always good practice to name your business after something that reflects business values as well as the product itself.